 At the same time, partial investment exposure is also allowed for equities for the investors to gain from the long-term potential of equity investments.
 Such funds are suitable for retail investors who are new to investing, as these funds allow stability and reasonable returns with lower volatility.

-How to Invest in Conservative Hybrid Funds?
+How to invest in Conservative Hybrid Funds?

-One can similarly invest in conservative hybrid funds as that adopted for investing in other mutual fund schemes.
+One can similarly invest in conservative hybrid funds as adopted for investing in other mutual fund schemes.
 As such, the investors can physically submit the application form at any of the official Points of Acceptance for the mutual funds or invest online through the website/ mobile app of the mutual fund house Registrar & Transfer Agent (R&TA).

 Taxation of Conservative Hybrid Funds

 Income Tax Act 1961 provides tax benefits on the gains from mutual fund investment at redemption when the investors realise the profits.
 Since conservative hybrid funds need to invest 75% to 90% in debt securities, such funds cannot be classified as equity-oriented mutual funds.
-The tax rates and availability of indexation benefit depend upon the holding period of investment in such funds.
+The tax rates and availability of indexation benefits depend upon the holding period of investment in such funds.

 The gains are classified as STCG if the holding period for units in such funds is less than 36 months.
 Such gains are added to the investor’s regular income and taxed at the regular tax rates as applicable.
 In contrast, LTCG, with a holding period of 36 months or more, is taxed at 20% (plus applicable cess and surcharge), and the benefit of indexation can also be taken while calculating such gains.

 Mutual Fund investments are subject to market risks, read all scheme related documents carefully.